IGA Pace of Play Policy

 It is important to note that a committee or club cannot waive a Rule of Golf, such as a rule allowing competitors to use more than 14 clubs.
 A local rule must not violate the Rules of Golf.
 Section 8L (Unauthorized Local Rules) of the Official Guide to the Rules of Golf further explains the guidelines for Model Local Rules.

 There are many local rules a committee or club cannot write.
 Many popular local rules that are not allowed by the Rules of Golf include:

 - Waiving the requirement to hole out in a stroke play or medal play event.

-- Creating a ball drop on the green side of a water hazard for a ball that fails to clear the hazard.
+- Creating a Dropping Zone on the green side of a Penalty Area for a ball that fails to clear the Penalty Area.